tildezero/tildezero/README.md

 ### bio or something idk

 Hello coders of the internet!
-My name is Suhas
+My name is ZeroMomentum (zero for short)

 Random facts about me: